cangjielanguage/cangjie_docs/docs/dev-guide/source_en/package/toplevel_access.md

 Notably:

-- `public` declarations can use any types visible within their package in their initialization expressions or function bodies, including types with `public` modifiers and those without.
+- `public` declarations can use any types visible within their package in their initialization expressions or function bodies, including both `public` and non-`public` types.

     <!-- compile -->